When the stores start selling holiday decor, the frosted pinecones always catch my eye.

 I’ve used these pretty pinecones in my NOEL wreaths and they are so easy to make that I make new ones each year to make the guest bathroom pleasantly scented.

 If you are looking to enhance the pine scent, just sprinkle a drop or two of pine essential oils on the burlap.
-You’ll want to be conservative with the essential oils though because even just a few drops can overwhelm a small space.
+You’ll want to be conservative with the essential oils though, because even just a few drops can overwhelm a small space.

 It’s also super easy to add red or white berries.
 Or to make your your pinecones into Christmas ornaments to hang on the Christmas tree.